0Florisss0/Build-Helper/README.md

 ## Overview

-Arma Build Helper is a desktop utility that automates key holding in a safe and controlled way.
-It comes with a GUI, info panel, and live log to track actions.
+Arma Build Helper is a desktop utility that automates key holding for building in game!
+When you double tap F after 0.5 seconds it will keep holding F till its build and you can move on!

-It allows you to double-tap the `F` key to start holding it automatically and stops holding when any other keyboard key is pressed.
+The program stops holding when any other keyboard key is pressed.
 Mouse movements and clicks do not interrupt the hold.

 ---